-You can receive the Statements of Remuneration for your pension, Direct Deposit statements, and the Notice to Pensioners online through epost - Canada Post's secure online delivery service.
+You can receive the Statements of Remuneration for your pension, Direct Deposit statements, and the Annual Pensioners’ Statement online through epost - Canada Post's secure online delivery service.

 To subscribe to this paperless alternative, you must first create an epost account and then subscribe to receive your pension documents.
 To do so:

 Note: To subscribe to epost and receive your pension documents online, you must enter a Canadian or United States of America mailing address, receive your pension payments by Direct Deposit and have your most recent Direct Deposit statement on hand.
 The statement provides you with your pension number and Payee Account Key, which are both needed to confirm your identity.
 If there are multiple survivors within the family and you are the parent or guardian, you can add their mailings to your epost account by repeating the "add a New Bill or Statement" process using the information from the direct deposit statements for each survivor.